 The new 2015 15th Edition is now available!
 It continues to serve defendants arrested on federal charges.
 Busted by the Feds is the gold standard for technical information, points about the law and clear communication par excellence.
 It's about time to give hope and reunite families.
 Defendants as well as their families, loved ones, attorneys and ordinary citizens should read this book.

-Welcome to the most important book ever written for the Federal defendant.
-Busted By The Feds is the classic source for the help you need with your defense.
+This is the most important book ever written for the Federal defendant.
+Busted by the Feds is the classic source for the help you need with your defense.
 It covers everything from the time of your arrest, through bail, plea bargaining, going to trial or pleading out, and sentencing.
 It also includes essential material on the Bureau of Prisons policies that will affect you if you are eventually incarcerated.

-The new Thirteenth Edition of Busted contains the most up-to-date information, including the new sentencing guidelines and the November 2012 amendments to the guidelines.
-It also contains a new chapter on the Fast Track Program for deportable aliens, as well as a new chapter on The Bureau of Prisons and how to do your time when incarcerated.
+The new Fifteenth Edition contains the most up-to-date information, including the new sentencing guidelines and the November 2014 amendments to the guidelines.
+It also contains a new chapter: Retroactive Application of the New Controlled Substance Guidelines.

 - The 600 pages of Federal Sentencing Guidelines summarized in easy to read tables